 - From Bloor Subway: Get off at Spadina and then take the Spadina Streetcar direct to Harbourfront

-Things to see in Toronto near Yonge and Dundas
+Things to do at Yonge and Dundas Square

-Eaton Centre – Huge shopping centre with all name brand stores, including Apple Store, Saks Fifth Avenue, Nordstrom, and Saks Food Hall by Pusateries.
+Eaton Centre – Huge shopping centre with all name brand stores, including Apple Store, Saks Fifth Avenue, Nordstrom, and Saks Food Hall by Pusateri’s.

-Food Stalls - Just north of Dundas Square at Ryerson University is a block filled with food truck.
+Food Stalls – Just north of Dundas Square at Ryerson University is a block filled with food trucks.
 Choose some quick eats like pitas, cepes or burritos.